-- telephone (sometimes used by recruiters as a first interview)
+- telephone or video (sometimes used by recruiters as a first interview)

 - face-to-face, based around your strengths and/or competencies, your CV and your motivations for applying

 This is the most likely first question of any interview.
 It invites you to share something about your background and is supposed to ease you into the interview.
 Focus on your academic and work background and why you want to work for the employer.